 - What about the lyrics of the songs?

 Pibe : Most of the lyrics tackle problems that touch us, it can be quite personal sometimes and often sociopolitical.
 On Scum will reign I wrote a lot about addictions and their dark sides but also about police brutality, hate, anti-nationalism and idleness.
 I try to keep lyrics as interesting as I can.
 I write both in French and English.
 Even if most of the time lyrics are ready last minute we try to give them a lot of importance.

--how did you get into extreme music? what does grindcore means to you?
+- How did you get into extreme music?
+What does grindcore mean to you?

-Chech : First I was listening to trash metal.
-Then I have been listening to lot of death metal bands like Cannibal corpse, Decapitated, Deeds of flesh, Messhugah etc... (and also blues and fusion).
+Chech : First I was listening to thrash metal.
+Then I have been listening to lot of death metal bands like Cannibal Corpse, Decapitated, Deeds of Flesh, Messhugah, etc. (and also blues and fusion).
 However, I think Origin turned me into a more blasting music, and then to Grindcore.
 To me, it's the most violent music.
 It breaks not only legs, but also racist ideas.
-It's more involved in social discussion ( like punk music).
+It's more involved in social discussion (like punk music).
 If it's not like that, generally it's gore grind, and I don't like that.

--do you feel grindcore relates more to the punk or to metal? or does it stands in between as part of both?
+- Do you feel grindcore relates more to punk or to metal?
+Or does it stand in between as part of both?

 Pibe : I guess it depends on which band we're talking about.
 I think we belong to the punk circuit.
 We play more squats than other kind of venue.
 Our best friends are more into punk and crust I guess.